 In Canada, 15 children and teenagers have sued the federal government over climate change.

-Plaintiff: “I am suing the Canadian government because its inactions are costing me my health and my future.”
+Plaintiff: “I’m suing the Canadian government because their inaction is costing me my health and my future.”

 In Peru, a graduate student has made history by becoming the first student to write and defend a doctoral thesis in the indigenous Quechua language.
 Roxana Quispe Collantes graduated from Lima’s San Marcos University, the oldest university in the Americas.
 She grew up speaking Quechua with her parents and grandparents and said the language is being resurrected in Peru.

-Roxana Quispe Collantes: “Since time immemorial, since the time of our ancestors, the Quechua language was present.
+Roxana Quispe Collantes: “Even before our memories, since the time of our ancestors, the Quechua language was present.
 Not only in technology, but in engineering, in cosmology, our ancestors and our language are very rich in knowledge, in wisdom.
-And yes, it is being rescued and revitalized.”
+It is being rescued and revitalized.”

 Protesters in more than a dozen cities across the country gathered Monday for a Day of Outrage to demand justice for black women who have been killed by police.
 The protests were honoring the life of 28-year-old Atatiana Jefferson, who was shot and killed inside her own home by a white police officer in Fort Worth, Texas, earlier this month.
 The officer shot her through her own bedroom window while responding to a non-emergency wellness check called for by a neighbor because Jefferson’s front door had been left open.
 This is activist Tamika Mallory at the protest in New York City, standing next to Atatiana’s sister.

-Tamika Mallory: “They say that if we are silent folks will believe that we are okay with the violence and oppression happening to our communities and we are not okay with it.
+Tamika Mallory: “They say that if we are silent, folks will believe that we are OK with the violence and oppression that is happening to our communities.
+And we are not OK with it.
 We are angry.
 We are frustrated.
 We are tired.
 And we are outraged.”